CLIUtils/CLI11/README.md

 -   `.formatter(fmt)`: Set a formatter, with signature `std::string(const App*, std::string, AppFormatMode)`.
 See Formatting for more details.
 -   `.description(str)`: Set/change the description.
 -   `.get_description()`: Access the description.
+-   `.alias(str)`:🚧 set an alias for the subcommand, this allows subcommands to be called by more than one name.
 -   `.parsed()`: True if this subcommand was given on the command line.
 -   `.count()`: Returns the number of times the subcommand was called.
 -   `.count(option_name)`: Returns the number of times a particular option was called.